 - Continue full-time operation of extraction well WSB-1, and pulsed pumping of WSB-2 at the schedule of one month on and two months off.
-If TVOC concentrations greater than 20 μg/L are observed in WSB-2 or the adjacent core monitoring wells, extraction well WSB-2 may be put into full time operation. - Maintain the routine O&M monitoring frequency for the monitoring wells.
+If TVOC concentrations greater than 20 μg/L are observed in WSB-2 or the adjacent core monitoring wells, extraction well WSB-2 may be put into full time operation. - Install two temporary wells to monitor the VOCs (Freon-12) between monitoring wells 103-15 and 119-10. - Maintain the routine O&M monitoring frequency for the monitoring wells.

-3.2.7 Industrial Park In-Well Air Stripping System
+3.2.7 Industrial Park Groundwater Treatment System

-This section summarizes the operational data from the Industrial Park In-Well Air Stripping System for 2013 and presents conclusions and recommendations for its future operation.
+This section summarizes the operational data from the Industrial Park Groundwater Treatment System for 2014 and presents conclusions and recommendations for its future operation.
 The system began operation in September 1999.
-In 2013 a Petition for Shutdown was submitted to the regulators in February 2013 (BNL, 2013c).
-After receiving approval for the shutdown from the regulators the system was shutdown on May 1, 2013.
-The Industrial Park system was designed to contain and remediate a portion of the OU III plume between BNL's southern boundary and the southern boundary of the Parr Industrial Park.
+A Petition for Shutdown was submitted to the regulators in February 2013 (BNL, 2013b).
+After receiving approval from the regulators the system was shutdown on May 1, 2013.
+In March 2014 wells UVB-3 through UVB-6 were returned to full time operation due to a rebound of VOC concentrations.
+The Industrial Park system was designed to contain and remediate a portion of the OU III plume between BNL's southern boundary and the southern boundary of the Industrial Park.
 Figure 3.2.7-1 illustrates the extent of the OU III contaminant plume in the vicinity of the Industrial Park.
 The primary VOCs associated with this portion of the OU III plume are TCA, PCE, and carbon tetrachloride.

-The Industrial Park system consists of a line of seven in-well air stripping treatment wells.
+The original Industrial Park system consists of a line of seven in-well air stripping treatment wells.
 Each treatment well is constructed with two well screens separated by an inflatable packer.
 Contaminated groundwater is withdrawn from the aquifer via submersible pump through a lower screen (extraction) set at the base of the treatment well.
 The groundwater is pumped to a stripping tray located in a below ground vault over the wellhead.
 After passing through the stripping tray, treated groundwater flows back down the well and is recharged to a shallower portion of the aquifer through an upper screen (recharge).
 Some of the treated groundwater that is recharged through the upper screen recirculates through the cell and is drawn back into the extraction screen for further treatment, while the balance flows in the direction of regional groundwater flow.